 Local lavender growers can increase sales and boost farm profits by developing the plant into value-added products with more consumer appeal.

 The Western Nevada College Specialty Crop Institute offers a Value-added Lavender Workshop on Aug.
 19, 9 a.m-4:30 p.m., at the Carson City campus.
 It will include a lavender farm tour.
-Cost is $45.
+Cost is $35 for those registering by Aug.
+12, $45 afterward.
 Lunch is included.
 Seating is limited, and registration is required.

 The workshop will begin at Campie’s Lavender Patch in Stagecoach where owner Mike van Camp will demonstrate the distillation process for lavender essential oil and hydrosol.
 Following the farm tour, a classroom lecture at the WNC Carson City campus will focus on the benefits of developing value-added products and identifying the best varieties to grow.